realityexpander/How_to_program_from_ground_up/README.md

 # How to Program From The Bottom Up (with Minimal BS)

+A guide for the beginner software engineer who needs a primer overview of software development as a semi-historical walk through the essential part of computing to create effective software.

 ## Table of Contents
 - [Introduction](#introduction)
 - [The Essence of Computing](02-TheEssentialQuestion-WhatAreWeComputing)